jochumdev/microlobby/docs/spec.md

 }
 ```

-## /api/gamedb/v1/&lt;UUID&gt;/client_request_join : POST
+## /api/gamedb/v1/&lt;UUID&gt;/request_join : POST

 Called by an authenticated user to "join" a game.
 This registers the intent on the server, and returns an object containing the information required for the client to connect to the game host.

 **NOTES**:

 - This is the only way to obtain the game host's IP address(es).
 They must not be available via any other method.
-- The `client_join_request_id` that is returned is a unique, unpredictable, short-lived, game-scoped identifier (==could be a UUID or a separate authenticated JWT==) that the client then sends to the host when connecting.
+- The `secret` that is returned is a unique, unpredictable, short-lived, game-scoped identifier (==could be a UUID or a separate authenticated JWT==) that the client then sends to the host when connecting.
 (The host can then use this to identify the client to the lobby server.
 It cannot be used by any other user/host to identify a client.)
   - This helps prevent: (a) users from spoofing other users' identities when connecting to a host, (b) hosts from spoofing user joins.

 **SERVER NOTES**: